 There is an old town quarter not far from the beach where you can have a meal or traditional Poncha while watching the people pass by.
 My favourite thing to do in Machico after a day spent hiking.

 Suppose you stay in Machico for more than a day.
-In that case, it’s worth visiting a sleepy fishing village of Canical where a couple of lovely beaches are also located.
-Village of Canical is famous for its harbour, seafront walks and Whale Museum.
+In that case, it’s worth visiting the sleepy fishing village of Canical where a couple of lovely beaches are also located.
+The village of Canical is famous for its harbour, seafront walks and Whale Museum.
 You can visit Praia da Ribeira Natal or nearby Prainha beach or simply enjoy a seafood meal by the waterfront.

 Prainha Beach is a natural black sand beach hidden in a beautiful cove and accessible by a pedestrian path.
 This beach is definitely worth a visit, but you would have to take a bus or a car (or taxi) to get to the starting point of the path.